OnitiFR/mulch/README.md

 Peering also allow secret sharing between mulchd servers.
 Enable this feature with `sync_secrets = true` in the peer section.

-**It must be done in a bidirectional way: each server must declare the other as a peer and enable secret sharing.**
+**It must be done in a bidirectional way:**
+ - each server must declare the all the others as peers, with `sync_secrets`
+ - all servers mush share the same encryption key (`mulch-secrets.key`)

 #### Inter-VM communication
 By default, network traffic is not allowed between VMs, but you can choose to